 - The emphasis is moving to immunotherapy.
 People who’ve experienced the ravages of chemotherapy’s side effects will likely be relieved at the most recent treatment advances, which center on immunotherapy that enables the targeting of just the cancer cells themselves.
 A clinical trial of a “cancer vaccine,” in combination with a light dose of radiation, has recently shown promising results.

 If you or someone you care about is going through the challenges of cancer, Heaven at Home Senior Care can help.
-Our specialized in-home care team can prepare healthy meals, pick up prescription medications, provide accompaniment to scheduled appointments, and offer the emotional encouragement essential to focus on healing.
-Contact us at (866) 381-0500 for more information about home care in Collin and the surrounding area.
+Our specialized in-home and 24 hour care team serving Plano and nearby areas can prepare healthy meals, pick up prescription medications, provide accompaniment to scheduled appointments, and offer the emotional encouragement essential to focus on healing.
+Contact us at (866) 381-0500 for more information about 24 hour care in Plano and the surrounding area.